Joint Legal Custody With “Tie-Breaking Authority” or “Final Say” Isn’t Joint Legal Custody

 Many of you reading this have heard about the difference between physical custody and legal custody.
 Briefly, physical custody means how many overnights the kids spend in each of their parents’ homes each year.
 Legal custody is the authority parents have to make choices for their minor children, such as for medical and dental care, what church they attend, school and athletic choices, etc. When moms and dads are married and living under the same roof, they are, as a matter of law, already joint legal custodians of their children.
 They have this authority because they are parents, not because they are a married couple.
 They brought their children into the world jointly, they make decisions regarding these same children jointly.
 Neither mom nor dad is more important than the other when it comes to decisions about their children.
 They raise their children together, and so they necessarily share decision-making power for their children.
 Now unless parents divorce because one of them is such a terrible parent that he or she cannot be trusted to make decisions in their children’s best interest, there is no reason to take this joint decision-making power away just because the parents divorce.

-Courts like tie-breaking authority because it reduces their workload.
+Courts like tie-breaking authority because it reduces their workload (understandable, yes, but a sufficient justification for “final decision-making authority” robbing a parent of true joint legal custody?
+I think not).
 The parent who wants tie-breaking authority wants it to wield power over the other parent.
 So if you like being a joint legal custodial parent, and you like having a say in your children’s upbringing, never agree to tie-breaking authority.
-It’s a scam.
 There is no joint legal custody if one of you has the power to decide every argument merely because you disagree with him or her.
 Tie-breaking authority awarded to one parent robs the other parent of any semblance of joint legal custody.
 “You have a hand in making decisions for our children as long as you agree with me” is not and never has been joint legal custody.